polynetwork/dev-docs/Core_Smart_Contract/Contract/CCM.md

 ## Note  <a id="Note"></a>

-`B` means big-endian, we can search the contract transaction history in corresponding explorer.
+`B` stands for big-endian, we can search the contract transaction history in corresponding explorer.

-`L` means little-endian, we usually use it as the asset hash input when we do binding asset hash operation.
+`L` stands for little-endian, we usually use it as the asset hash input when we do binding asset hash operation.